What's Coming to Netflix in February 2023

 - Pokémon Ultimate Journeys: The Series (Part 2) Netflix Original – Latest instalment of the Pokemon franchise.

-- We Have a Ghost (2023)* Netflix Original – Family feature based on a short story that sees Kevin’s family going viral after finding Ernest the ghost haunting their new home.
+- We Have a Ghost (2023) Netflix Original – Family feature based on a short story that sees Kevin’s family going viral after finding Ernest the ghost living in their new home.

 What’s Coming to Netflix on February 28th